1955 in the Vietnam War: January

 Ho Chi Minh at a triumphal parade in Hanoi announced his government's policy to restore and develop the economy of North Vietnam.
 One of his priorities was a land reform program to give "land to the tillers."

 South Vietnam became independent from the French Union's franc zone and the Vietnam National Army (VNA) became eligible to receive U.S. military aid directly rather than through the French military establishment still present in South Vietnam.
-The change increased Prime Minister Ngô Đình Diệm's control of the VNA.
+The change increased Prime Minister Diệm's control of the VNA.